 In 2011 both MSR and Microsoft management committed to making type providers a major part of F# 3.0.
 The period between 2010 and 2012 was spent refining the mechanism and delivering a set of type-providers to work alongside F#.
 An online demonstrator called Try F# was produced, funded by Tony Hey in Microsoft External Relations.
 F# 3.0 also included enhanced support for LINQ queries and a range of other improvements and fixes.
-Sarika Calla, Donna Malayeri and Layla Driscoll took on program management responsibilities during this time.
-Joe Palmer, Brian Macnamara, Dmitry Lomov, Wonseak Chae and Vlad Matveev were development staff, and Matteo Tavvaggi, Lincoln Atkinson, Tao Liu and Jack Hu were QA staff.
-Kevin Ransom joined the team towards the end of F# 3.0, bringing depth of experience, having worked on .NET and Visual Studio since its inception.
+Sarika Calla, Donna Malayeri and Layla Driscoll took on program management responsibilities during this time and Donna acted as team lead.
+Joe Palmer, Brian Macnamara, Dmitry Lomov, Wonseok Chae and Vlad Matveev were development staff, and Matteo Taveggia, Tao Liu and Jack Hu were QA staff (Figure 6).
 In 2011, Tao Liu presented the "F# design patterns" on Channel 9.
-Keith Battocchi (2011-13) and Ross McKinlay (2013) worked as contractors for Microsoft Research on applications of type providers, developing applications of type providers potentially relevant to the Microsoft product line-up including integrating Microsoft Dynamics CRM and Windows WMI computer management information and presenting at MSR TechFest 2012 and 2013.
+Keith Battocchi (2011-13) and Ross McKinlay (2013) worked as contractors for Microsoft Research on applications of type providers, developing applications of type providers potentially relevant to the Microsoft product line-up including integrating Microsoft Dynamics CRM and Windows WMI computer management information and presenting at MSR TechFest 2012 and 2013.36

-On release of F# 3.0 on September 12, 2012, F# type providers immediately became a significant part of the F# ecosystem, confirmed with the later creation of the FSharp.Data library of commonly-used type providers for XML, CSV and HTML data by Tomas Petricek and Gustavo Guerra.
+On release of F# 3.0 on September 12, 2012, F# type providers immediately became a significant part of the F# ecosystem, confirmed with the later creation of the FSharp.Data library of commonlyused type providers for XML, CSV and HTML data by Tomas Petricek and Gustavo Guerra.
 Other applications of type providers include: